dcaiafa/lox/docs/parser_reference.md

 `@list` can be further qualified with a `?` to match a list of zero or more elements.

-## Conflicts
+### Precedence Qualifiers

-If you process the following grammar snippet with `lox`, it will fail with the
+The following grammar is ambiguous.
+Attempting to analyze it will fail it with the error: `grammar has conflicts`:
-error: `grammar has conflicts`.
-The issue arises because this grammar is
-ambiguous:

 ```lox
 expr = expr '+' expr